pagkly/Zed/Investopedia3/Full Retirement Age.md

 ## Understanding the Full Retirement Age

-Full retirement age also applies to pension plans, such as [employer-sponsored plans](https://www.investopedia.com/terms/e/employer_sponsored_plan.asp).
-The Internal Revenue Service (IRS) identifies full retirement age for minimum [vesting](https://www.investopedia.com/terms/v/vesting.asp) purposes as “the earlier of (A) the time a plan participant attains normal retirement age under the plan or (B) the later of age 65 or the fifth anniversary of the time a plan participant commenced participation in the plan.”2
+Full retirement age also applies to pension plans, such as [[employer-sponsored plans]](https://www.investopedia.com/terms/e/employer_sponsored_plan.asp).
+The Internal Revenue Service (IRS) identifies full retirement age for minimum [[vesting]](https://www.investopedia.com/terms/v/vesting.asp) purposes as “the earlier of (A) the time a plan participant attains normal retirement age under the plan or (B) the later of age 65 or the fifth anniversary of the time a plan participant commenced participation in the plan.”2

 Public servants, police officers, and military members, for example, typically receive full benefits after a certain number of service years, rather than at a specific age.

 Currently, full retirement age for Social Security retirement benefits is 66 years and two months for people born in 1955, and it will gradually rise to 67 for those born in 1960 or later.1

-Given concerns about the solvency of the [Social Security Trust Fund](https://www.investopedia.com/terms/s/social-security-trust-fund.asp), coupled with demographic changes and increases in longevity, there has been talk in conservative circles of [making the full retirement age higher](https://www.investopedia.com/articles/personal-finance/051915/will-retirement-age-change-future.asp), with Senator Mitt Romney (R–Utah) proposing such a policy in 2019.
+Given concerns about the solvency of the [[Social Security Trust Fund]](https://www.investopedia.com/terms/s/social-security-trust-fund.asp), coupled with demographic changes and increases in longevity, there has been talk in conservative circles of [[making the full retirement age higher]](https://www.investopedia.com/articles/personal-finance/051915/will-retirement-age-change-future.asp), with Senator Mitt Romney (R–Utah) proposing such a policy in 2019.
 That, however, is unlikely to fly in the new Biden administration, especially with the House of Representatives in Democratic hands.3

 ### 70%